 Every experienced Amazon seller knows what to expect in Quarter 4.
 That’s true for most years anyway.
 There’s hustle, there’s bustle, and there’s record-breaking sales.
 In 2019 Amazon’s net sales stood at $70 billion in Q3, rising to more than $87 billion in Q4, which marked a 21% year-on-year increase.

-But, as we all know, this year hasn’t been like most years.
-The COVID-19 outbreak has changed what we all thought we knew.
+But, as we all know, the COVID-19 pandemic changed what we all thought we knew.

-But the season could very much be just as ‘unprecedented’ – to quote the Government’s new favourite word – as the rest of this challenging year.
-This means that it’s important Amazon sellers don’t approach Q4 with a blasé ‘been there, done that’ attitude.
+The holiday season could very much be just as ‘unprecedented’ – to quote the Government’s new favourite word – as the rest of this challenging year.
+This means that it’s important Amazon sellers don’t approach the holiday season with a blasé ‘been there, done that’ attitude.

 Being fully prepared for a holiday shopping season with a difference is expected to be the key to boosting customer engagement, improving conversion rates and driving sales during the first holiday shopping season any of us have ever encountered during a global pandemic.